janlelis/rg/README.md

 ## Setup

-Make sure [you have bower installed](https://bower.io).
+Make sure [you have bower installed](http://bower.io/#installing-bower).
 Then add this to your Gemfile:

     gem 'rg'

-Run `bundle` on the command-line.
-Then setup your angular project:
+Run `bundle` on the command-line and setup your angular project:

     rails g rg:bower  # Set up a new .bowerrc file and bower.json file